-Last week, Governor Jerry Brown declared a drought emergency for the state of California as 2013 was the driest year in the state’s history since records started being kept about 100 years ago.
+Governor Jerry Brown has declared a drought emergency for the state of California.
+2013 was the driest year in the state’s history – since records started being kept about 100 years ago.
 State water reservoirs are critically low and farmers, lawmakers, and environmentalists’ growing concerns have gone from a slow drip to a raging storm.
 Activists and farmers recently joined forces and came in droves from the Central Valley to rally on the capitol steps in Sacramento, demanding action as water levels drop and anxiety levels rise.

 California residents have been asked to be vigilant and cut back on household water use, but only about 4 percent of California’s water footprint is individual, personal use.
-A stunning 93 percent goes to agriculture, according to a 2012 Pacific Institute report, so if we really want to talk about drastic conservation, perhaps we should look at our food choices.
+A stunning 80 percent goes to agriculture, according to a recent report from the NRDC and Pacific Institute, so if we really want to talk about drastic conservation, perhaps we should look at our food choices.

 Of the foods produced in the Golden State, the thirstiest by far are those that are derived from animals.
 Household impact is a trickle compared to the flood of water needed to produce meat, dairy, and eggs, especially when compared to plant foods.
 For example, a study at Cornell University found that producing one pound of animal protein requires about 100 times more water than producing one pound of grain protein.
 Another study adds to the overflow of evidence finding that the amount of water needed to produce one pound of beef is almost 1,600 gallons, compared to just 102 gallons for a pound of wheat.

 Humans drink less than one gallon of water per day, but a cow can drink up to 23 gallons of water a day, according to a North Dakota State University study.
 That’s a huge amount of water to keep millions of animals alive.